emberjs/rfcs/text/000-deprecation-native-function-prototype-extensions.md

 We don't need to build anything new specifically, however, the bulk of the transition will be focused on deprecating the native prototype extensions.

+We need to create a codemod that will transform code from the `deprecated` form to the `proposed` form.

+## How We Teach This

+On the deprecation guide, we can showcase the same example as above.
+We can explain why the proposal was necessary, followed by a set of examples highlighting the deprecated vs current style.

 Borrowing from the [ESLint plugin example](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/no-function-prototype-extensions.md):

 ```js